yishanhe/scholar-pac/README.md

 ## Usage
 First, start your tunnel `ssh -l -N tunnel-name` (You can use an alias if you find inputing `ssh -l -N` annoying.)
 This will run in background.
-In case, you can find this process and kill it by `px aux | grep tunnel-name` to get its pid xxxxxx and `kill xxxxxx`.
+In case, you can find this process and kill it by `ps aux | grep tunnel-name` to get its pid xxxxxx and `kill xxxxxx`.

 After turninig on your SwitchyOmega to the profile you previously set, it is all set.